ingiestein/LDSLibrary.nvim/README.md

 ## Introductions

-This Neovim plug in is designed to make importation of scripture references from the Church of Jesus Christ of Latter Day Saints' cannon easier.
-It was written to be used in conjuction with the program [Obsidian](https://obsidian.md) and with the corresponding NeoVim plug-in [obsidian.nvim](<https://github.com/epwalsh/obsidian.nvim>].
+This NeoVim plug in is designed to make importation of scripture references from the Church of Jesus Christ of Latter Day Saints' cannon easier.
+It was written to be used in conjunction with the program [Obsidian](https://obsidian.md) and with the corresponding NeoVim plug-in [obsidian.nvim](<https://github.com/epwalsh/obsidian.nvim>].
 Otherwise the formatting won't make any sense.

 ## Usage

 You can call a full chapter:

 ```
-:MC 1 Nephi 1
+:SCRIPT 1 Nephi 1
 ```

 You can call a singe verse:

 ```
-:MC 1 Nephi 1:1
+:SCRIPT 1 Nephi 1:1
 ```

 You can call a more complicated selection:

 ```
-:MC 1 Nephi 1:5-6, 7, 9-10
+:SCRIPT 1 Nephi 1:5-6, 7, 9-10
 ```

 You can even call multiple chapters from the same or different books at once with a ';' separating the references:

 ```
-:MC 1 Nephi 1:5-6, 7, 9-10 ; 2 Nephi 5:5-6, 8, 11-14
+:SCRIPT 1 Nephi 1:5-6, 7, 9-10 ; 2 Nephi 5:5-6, 8, 11-14
 ```

 ## Requirements